 The Kupuna Independent Life Series is a comprehensive approach to assisting seniors, age 55+ with health education, support for living productive independent lives, and proactive engagement with the Wai`anae community.

 The workshop series is held twice a year: Thursdays (January – May, September – December) 10:00 a.m. – 1:00 p.m.

 In partnership with Helping Hands Hawaii, HCAP processes applications for emergency assistance for past due utilities or rent.
 Staff also offer referrals to other programs that assist with emergency needs.

 The Weatherization Assistance Program assists income-eligible families and individuals by reducing their energy costs and addressing health and safety issues in their homes through energy-efficiency measures.
 Qualified applicants receive a home energy audit and individualized energy conservation education and may receive applicable energy saving devices free of charge.
 Learn more about the Weatherization Assistance Program here.

 Income Tax Services

-School Supplies: Partnership with Helping Hands Hawaii.
-Applications are taken from March through May, for July school supply delivery.
+School Supplies: This program is offered in partnership with Helping Hands Hawaii.
+Applications are taken from March through June, for July school supply delivery.